Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 To create a category:

 1. Log into the platform.
-2. Navgiate to **Catalog > Product Foundry > Categories**.
+2. Navigate to **Catalog > Product Foundry > Categories**.
 This page displays all global categories assigned only to products and product categories
 3. Click **+ Add New Category** to start the category creation wizard:

     * Category Profile page: Enter the category definition (Name, Visibility, Description, and an optional image).
 The category logical name is optional and will be computed based on the category name.